goranb131/Mnemosyne/readme.md

 		mnemos remote <path>

-Mnemos remotes work with rsync over ssh.
+Mnemosyne remotes work with rsync over ssh.
 No HTTP, we're not building a web service.
 When improved it will use 9P(as the gods intended), but for now, rsync over ssh gets the job done.

 Send commits to configured remote: